-Since my last appointment with my neurologist, I’ve been asked by various friends, what the latest development is and how I’ve been feeling about it all?
+Since my last appointment with my neurosurgeon, I’ve been asked by various friends, what the latest development is and how I’ve been feeling about it all?

 To be honest, I’ve felt guilty in admitting I haven’t really thought too much about my eye since I shared my blogpost about it.